-- A. The ecclesiastical parishes of the Deaneries of Harrogate & Ripon can be found by entering your postcode at www. achurchnearyou.com where you can find your parish church and clarify which Deanery your residence is in. - B. A 'looked after child' is a child who is an application to a school.
+- A. The ecclesiastical parishes of the Deaneries of Harrogate and Ripon can be found by entering your postcode at www. achurchnearyou.com where you can find your parish church and clarify which Deanery your residence is in. - 3.
+A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+This includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 Previously looked after children are children who were adopted (or became subject to Child arrangement order or special guardianship order) immediately following having been looked after.